Holographic Interfaces in Symmetric Product Orbifolds: Conclusion and outlook

 The fact that our interfaces support operators in twisted sectors with arbitrary twist is a key feature that hints toward a possible holographic description in terms D-branes in $AdS_3$.
 Indeed, $AdS_2$ branes have been argued to support long open strings of arbitrary winding numbers \cite{Lee:2001xe}.
 In the case of the supersymmetric four-torus $\mathcal{M} = \mathbb{T}^4$, we have in fact provided significant evidence for such a holographic duality with $AdS_2$ branes in type IIB theory of tensionless strings in $AdS_3 \times S^3 \times \mathbb{T}^4$.
 In section \ref{sec:tensionless_strings}, we computed the partition function \eqref{eq:STspectrum} of $AdS_2$ branes in thermal $AdS_3$.
 The resulting function was shown in section \ref{sec:partition_function_match} to match precisely with the corresponding terms in the exponent of the grand canonical partition function \eqref{eq:ZO[t]} of our interfaces in symmetric product orbifolds.
-In addition, the triviality of scattering amplitudes of a single tensionless closed string in the presence of an $AdS_2$ brane matches our description of the brane as a trivial defect in the dual symmetric orbifold.

-In section \ref{sec:boundary_N_expansion} and appendix \ref{app:large_N_spherical}, we also suggested how to match more general string amplitudes involving both closed and open strings, leaving a fully conclusive analysis for a forthcoming publication.
-As we have explained above, scattering amplitudes with at most one open string insertion are correctly reproduced by the holographic dual.
-In order to fully establish the correspondence between the interfaces $\Ipa$ and the $AdS_2$ branes for tensionless strings, it would therefore suffice to compare three-point functions of three interface changing operators with the scattering amplitudes of three open string states in $AdS_3$.
-Even though the three-point couplings are non-trivial, their computation and comparison is expected to closely follow the related analysis that was carried out for bulk operators in symmetric product orbifolds and closed strings, see \cite{Eberhardt:2019ywk}.
-We will work out the details in a forthcoming paper.
+We also suggested how to match more general string amplitudes involving both closed and open strings, leaving a fully conclusive analysis for a forthcoming publication.
+Their computation and comparison is expected to closely follow the related analysis that was carried out for bulk operators in symmetric product orbifolds and closed strings, see \cite{Eberhardt:2019ywk}.

 While the full proof of the holographic duality for tensionless closed and open strings that we described in the previous paragraph relies on the explicit calculation of quantities on both sides of the correspondence, it would also be very interesting to uncover the mechanism of the holographic relationship in the spirit of \cite{Hikida:2023jyc}.
 In that work, two of the authors considered an extension of string theory in $AdS_3$ to arbitrary values $k$ of NSNS background flux.
 According to a proposal of Eberhardt in \cite{Eberhardt:2021vsx} such a string theory is dual to some non-rational symmetric product orbifold with a certain Liouville like interaction turned on, see also \cite{Balthazar:2021xeh,Chakraborty:2025nlb}.
 In \cite{Hikida:2023jyc} this interacting CFT$_2$ was used as a starting point and its correlators were rewritten (for any number of bulk insertions) in terms of scattering amplitudes of closed strings in some $AdS_3$ string theory.
 The main idea was to uplift the Liouville direction of the interacting non-rational symmetric product orbifold to the radial direction of $AdS_3$ by reversing an intriguing relation between the $H_3^+$ WZNW model and Liouville field theory \cite{Ribault:2005wp,Ribault:2005ms,Hikida:2007tq,Hikida:2008pe}, see also \cite{Hikida:2020kil,Knighton:2023mhq,Demulder:2023bux,Knighton:2024qxd} for related developments.
 Thereby the holographic correspondence was established for arbitrary correlation functions without ever computing a single correlation function or scattering amplitude.
 It should be possible to extend this type of derivation to include branes and open strings along the lines of \cite{Creutzig:2010bt}.